Writer • Poet

 recent publications are her critically acclaimed novels Geechee Girls(2013) and Allegheny Dream (2014), Ravenna Press.

-A few of her residencies and awards include being a Lifelong Fellow of the Hambridge Center for Creative Arts and Sciences, Rabun Gap, Ga., including two fiction residencies; two fiction residencies from the Constance Saltonstall Foundation, Ithaca, N.Y.;
+A few of her residencies and awards include being a Lifelong Fellow of the Hambridge Center for Creative Arts and Sciences, Rabun Gap, Georgia, including two fiction residencies; two fiction residencies from the Constance Saltonstall Foundation, Ithaca,

-five Provost Awards for creative writing from Ithaca College, Ithaca, N.Y.; and two Bright Hill Fiction Awards for Low Country Stories and Boxes (1995, 1997) from Bright Hill Press, Treadwell, N.Y.
+New York; five Provost Awards for creative writing from Ithaca College, Ithaca, New York; and two Bright Hill Fiction Awards for Low Country Stories and Boxes (1995, 1997) from Bright Hill Press, Treadwell, New York.